 - <keyspace/shard> Required.
 The name of a sharded database that contains one or more tables as well as the shard associated with the command.
-The keyspace must be identified by a string that does not contain whitespace, while the shard is typically identified by a string in the format <range start>-<range end>. - <uid> Required. - <source keyspace/shard> Required.
-The name of a sharded database that contains one or more tables as well as the shard associated with the command.
-The keyspace must be identified by a string that does not contain whitespace, while the shard is typically identified by a string in the format <range start>-<range end>.
+The keyspace must be identified by a string that does not contain whitespace, while the shard is typically identified by a string in the format <range start>-<range end>. - <cell> Required.
+A cell is a location for a service.
+Generally, a cell resides in only one cluster.
+In Vitess, the terms "cell" and "data center" are interchangeable.
+The argument value is a string that does not contain whitespace.

-• the <keyspace/shard>, <uid>, and <source keyspace/shard> arguments are all required for the <SourceShardAdd> command This error occurs if the command is not called with exactly 3 arguments.
+• the <keyspace/shard> and <cell> arguments are required for the <RemoveShardCell> command This error occurs if the command is not called with exactly 2 arguments.